Dramatic ‘Hunger Stones’ With Impassioned Pleas Are Reappearing In Parched Czech River

-Dry weather and a severe drought in Europe have caused water levels to recede sharply in the Elbe River, and this is causing large boulders – also known as hunger stones – to reappear once again, with inscriptions of dates and impassioned pleas left behind on them to mark previous droughts, famines and hardships.
+Dry weather and a severe drought in Europe have caused water levels to recede sharply in the Elbe River, and this is causing large boulders – also known as hunger stones – to reappear once again, with inscriptions of dates and impassioned pleas left behind on them to mark previous droughts, famines, and hardships.

-The Elbe River originates in the Czech Republic and winds its way into Germany, and NPR have reported that more than a dozen of these hunger stones can now be seen marking the low water levels of the river.
+The Elbe River originates in the Czech Republic and winds its way into Germany, and NPR has reported that more than a dozen of these hunger stones can now be seen marking the low water levels of the river.

 “Over a dozen of the hunger stones, chosen to record low water levels, can now be seen in and near the northern Czech town of Decin near the German border.”

-The oldest hunger stone that has been found so far dates back to 1616 and reads in German: “When you see me, weep.”
+The oldest hunger stone that has been found so far dates back to 1616 and reads in German, “When you see me, weep.”
 According to Live Science, this stone is also Central Europe’s most ancient hydrologic landmark.

 The idea behind these hunger stones was that Europeans could keep track of water levels during droughts by marking them with boulders.
 When the boulders became exposed again, sometimes perhaps even centuries later, locals would be warned that hard times were ahead.